Ronnie Brewer: The Basketball Tournament

 Ronnie Brewer played for Team Arkansas in the 2018 edition of The Basketball Tournament.
 In 2 games, he averaged 8 points, 5 rebounds, and 1.5 blocks per game.
 Team Arkansas reached the second round before falling to the Talladega Knights.

-Recruiting career
+Coaching career

+Arkansas (2021-present)

-On July 20, 2021 Brewer was hired by his alma mater, the University of Arkansas, as the recruiting coordinator for the men's basketball team under head coach Eric Musselman.
+On July 20, 2021, Brewer was hired by his alma mater, the University of Arkansas, as the recruiting coordinator for the men's basketball team under head coach Eric Musselman.
+Prior to the start of the 2023–24 season, Brewer was promoted to assistant coach.

 Personal life

 Brewer is cousins with Detroit rapper Guilty Simpson.